Emperor (Norwegian band): Hiatus and occasional live performances

-A Tablature Book based on their Scattered Ashes: A Decade of Emperial Wrath compilation album, containing thirteen Emperor tracks from their back catalogue, transcribed by Ihsahn with a foreword also by him, was released 31 October 2007 via Candlelight Records.
+A tablature book based on their Scattered Ashes: A Decade of Emperial Wrath compilation album, containing thirteen Emperor tracks from their back catalogue, transcribed by Ihsahn with a foreword also by him, was released 31 October 2007 via Candlelight Records.
 Emperor's albums were also re-issued in a special box version with a bonus poster on 21 August 2007.

 Samoth announced on 23 October 2007 that Emperor had begun preparing a second official DVD release.
 On 8 December 2008 it was revealed that this release will be called Live Inferno and come in the form of a double-disc live album and a live DVD, taken from their appearances at Inferno and Wacken metal festivals during their brief reunion.
 It was released on 16 April 2009 in Europe and 21 April in North America.

 On 2 August 2013, it was announced that Emperor would be reuniting to headline the 25th anniversary Wacken Festival in 2014.
 In the following months, they were announced as headliners for the 2014 editions of the Bloodstock Open Air and Hellfest festivals.
 In April 2014, they announced shows in Tokyo and Osaka for July with Trym playing drums due to Faust's visa issues.

 On 12 August 2016, it was announced that Emperor would reunite again in 2017 for a special set of performances to celebrate their 20th anniversary second studio album Anthems to the Welkin at Dusk.

 On 27 December 2018, the band announced its presentation at the Mexico Metal Fest in Monterrey, Mexico in 2019.

 Despite playing a handful of reunion shows, Ihsahn has stated that Emperor has no plans to record a new album.
 He was quoted as saying: "It's kind of a lose-lose thing.
 The whole point of black metal, people want something that is real and has integrity of what it is.
 At this point, none of us can see any reason to do that beyond what we already do."

+Legacy

+Emperor is regarded as highly influential by music critics and by emerging black metal bands.
+In 2016, Dayal Patterson of Metal Hammer wrote: "Emperor exploded onto the scene in the early 1990s and – though too young to legally enter a pub – quickly proved themselves to be one of Norway’s most significant black metal bands.
+Twenty years later and their songs sound just as vital and powerful as ever, not to mention unique – despite their enduring popularity, it’s interesting to note that far less bands have attempted to ape their style than other pioneers such as, say, Burzum and Darkthrone."
+In 2025, Jillian Drachman of Loudwire included the guitar duo of Ihsahn and Samoth in her list of "11 Best Black Metal Guitarists of All Time."